 Gateway's Compendium: Park Rules and Regulations

 National park laws and regulations are identified in the Code of Federal Regulations (Title 36: Parks, Forests and Public Property).
-In addition, each national parks complies an annual compendium of rules which are subject to the discretionary authority of the park superintendent.
+In addition, each national park complies an annual Compendium of rules which are subject to the discretionary authority of the park superintendent.
 These rules have the force of law and protect visitors and wildlife, making sure that parks can be enjoyed while park resources are preserved and maintained.

-The compendium includes:
+The Compendium includes:

 Federal Laws and NPS Management Policies Governing Gateway